NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The vocabulary is limited to Norwegian values.

+In the requirements for [METS.xml](/nb/docs/dps/sip/1.0/mets/) there is a mandatory attribute named Content category `@TYPE`.
+Content category specifies the media type on a higher level than this attribute.

 > [!TIP]
 > We would like input and suggestions for any missing terms in this vocabulary.
 It is possible to request the addition of new types if needed.